atyryshkina/algorithm-performance-analysis/README.md

 ## Model Comparison

 In this work, we trained popular regression models available on scikit-learn and compared their performance.
 We used a cross validation of three and tested the models on the dataset of each tool without removing any undedected errors and with removing undetected errors via the isolation forest with contamination=5%.
-Pruning the datasets improves the predictions of the model.
+Pruning the datasets with the isolation forest only affects the performance of the models slightly.

 We used the Default Settings for the sklearn Linear Regressor, LASSO, Ridge Regressor, SVR Regressor, and SGD Regressor.
-Out neural network (sklearn.neural_network.MLPRegressor) had two hidden layers of sizes [100,10] with the rest of the attributes set to default.
-Our random forest had 100 trees and a max_depth of 12.
+The neural network (sklearn.neural_network.MLPRegressor) had two hidden layers of sizes [100,10] with the rest of the attributes set to default, and the random forest had 100 trees and a max_depth of 12.

-The table below shows the r-squared score for all of the tools averaged out for each of the
+The table below shows the r-squared score for a select number of tools, and the total mean and median taken from the performance over each tool with more than 100 recorded runs.

 |                    | Random Forest | Lasso | MLPRegressor | Ridge | SGDRegressor | SVR |LinearRegression|
 |--------------------|---------------|------------------|-------|--------------|-------|--------------|-----|